First Timer’s Guide

 Are there translations?

 Yes.
-English translations are projected above the stage for every performance, so there is no need to learn the story or wear a decoder ring to the show.
-The English translations make it easy to understand opera sung in any language.
-You can follow every twist and turn of the plot without missing a beat.
+English translations are projected above the stage for every performance, so there is no need to learn the story ahead of time.
+The English translations make it easy to understand opera in any language.
+The synopsis provided in the program is a great reference point to review before the show if you want to be prepared for what’s to come.

 How long does an opera last?